dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 monthly observations across EA21, Germany, and France from January 2000 through July 2026; it is not a replacement for historical release values, quarterly evidence, or independent national-producer publications.

+The supplemental Eurostat monthly-retail-trade entry is `empirically-verified` for the harmonised aggregate publication lineage.
+Five official Atom-search pages enumerate 417 unique results and select 298 source-dated releases from April 2000 through September 2026 while preserving all 119 exclusions.
+All 298 landings and 267 discovered English documents (32 HTML and 235 PDF) are retained; 31 self-contained modern landings expose no separate document.
+The searchable reference lineage covers January 2000, October 2001 through November 2003, and January 2004 through July 2026; both explicit gaps remain unfilled.
+Source-era tables retain 9,393 supported euro-area, German, and French month-over-month and year-over-year values, historical membership composition, and repeated-month revision comparisons.
+The separately retained `sts_trtu_m` JSON-stat table contains 1,901 current revised observations across EA21, Germany, and France from January 2000 through July 2026; it is comparison evidence, not a replacement for historical release values or independent national-producer publications.

 The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated